 Certain medical conditions respond well to vitamin-C supplementation.
 This is especially true for older dogs.
 A serious deficiency may warrant a vitamin C injection.
 Powdered form, for pets, is most popular.

-If your dog is under stress, they could have low levels of vitamin C. A supplement can may sense.
+If a dog is under stress it could indicate low levels of vitamin C. A supplement sometimes makes sense.
 It’s difficult to determine which is why a professional can help.

 It’s a Powerful Supplement